-- NEW: John Anthony Downey appears in court charged with a 1982 London bombing
+- John Anthony Downey appears in court charged with a 1982 London bombing

 - He is accused of the murders of four cavalry members